zompi2/UE4EnhancedCodeFlow/README.md

   auto [bStopped, bTimedOut] = co_await FFlow::WaitUntil(this, [this](float DeltaTime)
   {
     // Write your own predicate.
-    // Return true when you want to resume the coroutine function. return bIsReadyToUse;
+    // Return true when you want to execute the code below.
+    // The DeltaTime parameter is optional.
+    return bIsReadyToUse;
   }, TimeOut);
   // Do something after conditions specified in the predicate are met.